Ramón Santiago: Toronto Blue Jays

-Post-playing career
+Coaching career

+Detroit Tigers

 Santiago rejoined the Detroit Tigers organization as a coach and served as the first base coach for the 2018 and 2019 seasons.
 He shifted to third base coach prior to the 2020 season.
 Following the hiring of new Tigers manager A. J. Hinch and third base coach Chip Hale for the 2021 season, the team announced Santiago would return to coaching first base.
 In 2022, he returned to coaching at third base.
+Following the season on October 7, 2022, Santiago was removed from the major-league coaching staff and was offered a player development role within the organization.

+On August 10, 2024, Santiago was announced as the third base coach for the Dominican Republic national baseball team in the 2024 WBSC Premier12.

+Leones de Yucatán

+On November 29, 2024, Santiago was named the new manager for the Leones de Yucatán of the Mexican League.
+On May 26, 2025, Santiago was fired by Yucatán.